One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 Further research has shown that our brains favor instantly recognizable brands, which emphasizes the significance of color in developing a brand identity.
 Even one journal article makes the case that it’s crucial for emerging brands to use hues that set them apart from established rivals.

 The perfect color choice can make your brand stand out.
-The Isolation Effect is a psychology theory that asserts that something that “sticks out like a sore thumb” is more likely to be recalled.
+The Isolation Effect is a psychology theory that asserts that something that “.
+Sticks out like a sore thumb” is more likely to be recalled.

 Studies demonstrate unequivocally that when an item stands out from its surroundings, whether it be text or an image, participants are much more likely to notice and retain it.